Disk Drive Dangers - SMART and WMI

 Decoding WMI data

-Getting access to the hardware is never easy from an application.
-If you want to know how well your disk drive is performing then there is a way of accessing the SMART data - including the temperature - using WMI and it is fairly easy.
+Getting access from an application to the hardware is never easy.
+If you want to know how well your disk drive is performing then there is a way of accessing the SMART data - including the temperature - using WMI and .NET 8 and it is fairly easy.

 A USENIX study of how disk drives fail, describes a large scale study of drive failure and makes interesting reading and concludes that while many drives fail without giving any prior warning a significant number do show early warning signs as part of their SMART data.